SNurmivaara/RoastRails/README.md

 ### Running the Project

-To run the Roastrails project in dev, use the following command:
+To run the Roastrails project in dev, use the following command in the root directory:
 ```
-rails dev
+bin/dev
 ```

 To run the Roastrails project in a server, use the following command: